shaudi/MLBias/Case Studies/Surveys.md

 Most of the machine learning methods used by survey metholodigsts are to predict a binary survey response variable -- for example, variables corresponding to categories of age, sex, education, race, income level that are coded as yes/no -- of a respondent.
 Clearly, when predicting response variables tied to data that can directly influence sensitive and human-recognizable populations like race or gender, which could be used to influence policies affecting these populations, preventing the bias takes on increased importance.

-## How is Machine Learning applied to survey work in the Census Bureau today?
+## How is machine learning applied to survey work in the Census Bureau today?

 *Application Focus: Autocoding*